I am a Research Fellow at the Institute of English Studies, School of Advanced Study, University of London.

-I am a Senior Lecturer in English and Creative Writing at Bath Spa University.
+From 2015-2021 I was Reader in Creative Writing at Bath Spa University.

-I’m also an Associate Research Fellow at Birkbeck, University of London, where I have also been awarded a Knowledge Exchange Fellowship (2017-18).
+In 2017-19 I was an Associate Research Fellow at Birkbeck, University of London, where I was awarded a Knowledge Exchange Fellowship.

 In 2017 I was a Visting Fellow at St Catherine’s College, Oxford.

-I teach political literature, rhetoric, persuasion, the language of the media and advertising, and non-fiction.
+I have taught political literature, rhetoric, persuasion, the language of the media and advertising, and non-fiction.

 I’m interested in hidden agendas, rhetoric, ideology and propaganda.
 My academic career began in Renaissance studies.
 I wrote a PhD on how Judaism became politicised in debates between Christian factions in the sixteenth and seventeenth centuries.
 This was published as a monograph in 2007.